mikepqr/algorithms/0/exercises.md

 Generally the largest term is formed by floor(log2(n)) squarings, e.g. log2(25) = 4.6.

-All other terms are formed as by-products of this, so floor(log2(n)) squarings are necessary.
+All other terms are formed as by-products of this, e.g. you get X^8 for free when you calculate X^16, so floor(log2(n)) squarings are necessary.

 The squared numbers are combined with no more than floor(log2(n)) - 1 multiplications, since that is the number of digits in the binary expansion of